josephpickering9/work_experience/README.md

 - **SEO & Meta Tag Management:** Enhances visibility and searchability on the web.
 - **Deployment:** Automated deployment on a Digital Ocean droplet via GitHub Actions for continuous integration and delivery.
 - **Linting with Husky:** Enforces code quality and style consistency.
-- **TypeScript Code Generation:** Utilises `openapi-typescript-codegen` to automatically generate TypeScript definitions from Swagger documentation.
+- **OpenAPI TypeScript Generation:** Utilises [`openapi-typescript-codegen`](https://github.com/ferdikoomen/openapi-typescript-codegen) to automatically generate TypeScript definitions from Swagger documentation.
 - **Integration with Work Experience (API):** This frontend is connected to a dedicated API service, providing dynamic data and interaction capabilities.
+- **Progressive Web Application:** Enhanced with progressive web application capacilities, utilising the [`@vite-pwa/nuxt`](https://nuxt.com/modules/vite-pwa-nuxt) package

 ## Installation